Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-\textit{Grey-Box Structured Solvers:} These solvers rely on structural constraints in the neural model itself (e.g. specific layers, training strategies, etc).
+\textit{Grey-Box Structured Solvers:} These solvers rely on structural constraints in the neural model itself (e.g., specific layers, training strategies, etc).
 Thus, we bypass the hard constraints by simply relying on the constrained structure of the neural network.
-A prominent example here is W-GAN solver \cite{Arjovsky2017WassersteinNetworks}.
-The potential $f_w$ (where $w \in W$) in Wasserstein-1 formulation~\eqref{eq:kr_dual_wgan} has to satisfy $K$-Lipschitz constraint.
-This is achieved by forcing compactness on the parameters space $W$.
-In practice, this is achieved by weight clipping after each gradient update \footnote{Beyond GANs, 1-Lipschitz networks were used for adversarial robustness and better generalization \cite{BethuneTheNetworks}.
-More strategies exist for enforcing Lipschitzness property \cite{MeunierANetworks} including the penalty adopted by W-GAN followup papers (\cref{sec:gen_modeling}), making them actually members of \textit{Grey-box w/ Soft Constraints} category.}.
-Another way to import structure that ensures constraints feasibility is to use special layers.
+A prominent example here is W-GAN solver \cite{Arjovsky2017WassersteinNetworks}. \rtypo{The potential $f_w$ in Wasserstein-1 formulation (Eq.(7) in \cref{sec:gen_modeling}) has to satisfy a Lipschitz constraint.
+This is done by forcing compactness on the parameter space.
+In practice, this is achieved by weight clipping after each gradient update.} Another way to import structure that ensures constraints feasibility is to use special layers.
 What gives rise to this approach is the formulation in \eqref{eq:kantorovich_dual_2} which allows using Input Convex Neural Networks (ICNN) ~\cite{InputNetworks}.
-Specifically, one can rephrase \eqref{eq:kantorovich_dual_2} as an optimisation problem over the space of convex functions while eliminating the distance constraints.
+Specifically, one can rephrase \eqref{eq:kantorovich_dual_2} as an optimization problem over the space of convex functions while eliminating the distance constraints.
 This trick appears in~\cite{VardhanMakkuva2020OptimalNetworks,Vacher2021ConvexCriterion}, although elements of the convexification trick first appear in Villani's work \cite{VillaniTopicsTransportation}.
-Reparameterising the problem in terms of convex functions allows one to leverage a deep learning approach to solving OT problems.
-The formulation is given by
+Reparameterizing the problem in terms of convex functions allows one to leverage a deep learning approach to solving OT problems.
+The formulation is given by \rtypo{ } where $C_{\mu, \nu} = \frac{1}{2}\Big(\mathbb{E}_{\mu}\Vert \vector{\rv{x}} \Vert_2^2 + \mathbb{E}_{\nu}\Vert \vector{\rv{y}} \Vert_2^2 \Big)$ and $\mathsf{CVX}(\mu)$ is the space of all convex functions integrable with respect to $\mu$.
+The space $\mathsf{CVX}(\mu)$ can be parameterized by input convex neural networks (ICNNs).
+Generally, one can compose ICNN from two principal blocks: linear blocks consisting of linear layers, and convexity preserving blocks consisting of linear layers with non-negative weights.
+The key idea here is to use special parametric models based on deep neural networks to approximate the set of convex functions in~\eqref{eq:kantorovich_semidual}.
+Note also that~\eqref{eq:kantorovich_semidual} involves only a single convex function $\phi$.
+ICNNs were used for computing OT maps \cite{VardhanMakkuva2020OptimalNetworks} and Wasserstein Barycenter \cite{Fan2020ScalableNetworks}.
+A number of variant architectures conforming to the same guidelines were also proposed, e.g., ConvICNN \cite{Korotin2019Wasserstein-2Networks} and DenseICNN \cite{DoBenchmark,Korotin2019Wasserstein-2Networks} were used in generative networks (\cref{sec:gen_modeling}).